kylekrieg/Node-Red-Contesting-Dashboard/INSTALL.md

 ## Install Node Red

 One script to rule them all.
 Copy and run at the command prompt.
 No sudo access needed.
+Putty is a good SSH client for this.

 ```
 bash <(curl -sL https://raw.githubusercontent.com/node-red/linux-installers/master/deb/update-nodejs-and-nodered)